GalaxyRuler/art-souk/replit.md

 ## Recent Changes

-- July 06, 2025: Site name updated to "Art Souk" (Arabic: سوق الفن)
+- July 06, 2025: Site name updated to "Art Souk" (Arabic: سوق آرت)
 - July 06, 2025: Fixed all TypeScript compilation errors in routes and storage
 - July 06, 2025: Updated all branding and meta tags to reflect new site name
 - July 06, 2025: Database schema successfully deployed and initialized